infinum/ios-viper-xcode-templates/README.md

 }

 extension BaseWireframe: WireframeInterface {

 }

 extension BaseWireframe {

     var viewController: UIViewController {
         defer { _temporaryStoredViewController = nil }
         return _viewController
     }

     var navigationController: UINavigationController? {
         return viewController.navigationController
     }

 }

 extension UIViewController {

     func presentWireframe(_ wireframe: BaseWireframe, animated: Bool = true, completion: (()->())? = nil) {
         present(wireframe.viewController, animated: animated, completion: completion)
     }

 }

 extension UINavigationController {

     func pushWireframe(_ wireframe: BaseWireframe, animated: Bool = true) {
         self.pushViewController(wireframe.viewController, animated: animated)
     }

     func setRootWireframe(_ wireframe: BaseWireframe, animated: Bool = true) {
         self.setViewControllers([wireframe.viewController], animated: animated)
     }

 }

 extension BaseWireframe: WireframeInterface {
 }
 ```

 The Wireframe is used in 2 steps:

 1. Initialization using a *UIViewController* (see the *init* method).
 Since the Wireframe is in charge of performing the navigation it needs access to the actual *UIViewController* with which it will do so.
 2. Navigation to a screen (see the *pushWireframe*, *presentWireframe* and *setRootWireframe* methods).
-Those metods are defined on *UIViewController* and *UINavigationController* since those objects are responsible for performing the navigation.
+Those methods are defined on *UIViewController* and *UINavigationController* since those objects are responsible for performing the navigation.

 ### PresenterInterface